AustinBoyuJiang/ArtifAI/README.md

 ## Task Completions

-**2023-09-10** | Initiated the project.
+**2023-09-10** | Project Inception.

-**2023-09-18** | Completed the task of crawling image URLs from ArtStation.
+**2023-09-18** | Achieved successful extraction of image URLs from ArtStation through advanced web crawling techniques.

-**2023-10-31** | Accomplished the task of downloading images from URLs and logging their status in a local JSON file for future reference.
+**2023-10-31** | Executed proficient image retrieval from designated URLs and pioneered the implementation of a local JSON database for meticulous tracking and future utilization.

 ## Ongoing Tasks: